Documentation

 Each selected (or pinned) layer renders a stack of rows:

-When a group is the sole layer shown, three children-aggregate rows appear under it: spans / pulses / keyframes scoped to that group's subtree.
+When a group is the sole layer shown, children-aggregate rows appear under it: visibility / video / pulses / keyframes / behaviors / motions scoped to that group's subtree.
 Empty buckets are hidden.

 Inspector